Nichole Holtvluwer, owner

 I would be lying if I said my first day, which started out this lovely, ended up that way.
 The children nearly broke me, as they tested every limit I had.
 I left feeling defeated.
 But on day two, I returned and fell madly in love with this age group.
 The children had me at our second hello, though I was still baffled by them.

-18 years, 5 schools, training at the Montessori Institute of Denver*, seminars, workshops, refresher courses and countless hours spent with the child & family under three years, and I feel the same sense of awe, but with a fully stocked belt of tools to navigate this crucial time of human development.
+Nearly 2 decades later, working at 6 schools, training at the Montessori Institute of Denver*, seminars, workshops, refresher courses and countless hours spent with the child & family under three years, and I feel the same sense of awe, but with a fully stocked belt of tools to navigate this crucial time of human development.

 My goal is simple - to help you help your child.
 Children are the key to a brighter future for humanity, provided they are surrounded by adults who not only love, but also support them in creating the self.